"Bear Publications," in spite of its rather generic-sounding name, is a specialized publisher--in two different ways:

 new short stories to be included in upcoming Bear Publications anthologies.
 How do I do that?

 We have planned book projects for the 2017, though these plans are subject to change.
-Probably in March/April 2017 we'll announce we are accepting submissions for the Mines of Mercury anthology, which is part of the Terraformed Interplanetary series, begun by Medieval Mars.
-This series requires writing for a specific story world; specific guidelines will be shared when the time comes.
+The Mines of Mercury anthology, which is part of the Terraformed Interplanetary series, begun by Medieval Mars, is currently accepting submissions, as is Mythic Orbits Volume 2.

 Other projects will be announced as they come up.